second-state/llm-web-api-server/README.md

     wasmedge run --dir .:. llm-web-api-server.so
     ```

-    if the command is successful, you should see the following output in the terminal:
+    if the `8080` port is available on your machine and the command is successful, you should see the following output in the terminal:

     ```bash
     Listening on http://0.0.0.0:8080
     ```

+    Note that the command above is only used for testing.
+In production, you need to specify which LLM model will be used.
+For example, if you want to use the `llm-model` in the `llm-models` directory, you can run the following command:

+    ```bash

 ## Test the web API server